Convert Your IRA to a Roth!

 Hence, there is a very big tax-saving bonus to Tom and Janet from reducing their adjusted gross income in old age.
 But this is precisely what happens when they convert to a Roth.
 The withdrawals from the Roth late in life are not included as part of their adjusted gross income.
 So in paying a lot more taxes in 2010, Tom and Janet get to pay a lot less in taxes late in life.

 The reason that Social Security benefit taxation becomes so pernicious to Tom and Janet late in life is that the income (calculated basically as AGI plus half of Social Security benefit) thresholds beyond which first 50 percent and then 85 percent of their Social Security benefits become subject to taxation are not, themselves, indexed to inflation.
-These Social Security thresholds as well as the threshold beyond which households are subjected to the Alternative Minimum Tax are the most noticably unindexed features of the U.S. tax code.
+These Social Security thresholds as well as the threshold beyond which households are subjected to the Alternative Minimum Tax are the most noticeably unindexed features of the U.S. tax code.